wilsaj/everything-is-osm/README.md

-Then from the command line, just run `vagrant up`
+Then from the command line, just run `vagrant up` and give it a few minutes to do it does its thing.
+When it finishes running, a PostGIS database will be ready to go and loaded up with OSM data!
+Connect to the database on port 5432.
+For example, you can use this string to connect to the PostGIS database from

-After it does its thing, a postgis database will be available at port 5432 with osm data available for use!
-For example, you can use this string to connect to the PostGIS database from Tilemill:
+Tilemill:

     dbname=osm host=localhost port=5432 user=osm password=osm